 The Quebrada Blanca mine is owned by a Chilean private company, Compañía Minera Teck Quebrada Blanca S.A.
 (QBSA).
-On March 29, 2019, we closed a transaction whereby Sumitomo Metal Mining Co.
-Ltd. and Sumitomo Corporation collectively (SMM/SC) subscribed for a 30% indirect interest in QBSA.
-SMM/SC contributed \$1.3 billion (US\$966 million) to QBSA on closing of the transaction and a further \$444 million (US\$336 million) over the remainder of 2019.
-As of December 31, 2019, Teck holds a 60% interest in QBSA (66.67% of the Series A shares); SMM/SC collectively hold a 30% interest in QBSA (33.33% of the Series A shares) and Empresa Nacional de Minería (ENAMI), a Chilean government entity, holds a 10% carried interest (100% of the Series B shares), which does not require ENAMI to fund capital spending.
+Teck holds an indirect 60% interest in QBSA (66.67% of the Series A shares); SMM/SC collectively hold an indirect 30% interest in QBSA (33.33% of the Series A shares) and Empresa Nacional de Minería (ENAMI), a Chilean government entity, holds a 10% carried interest (100% of the Series B shares), which does not require ENAMI to fund capital spending.

 QBSA owns the exploitation and/or exploration rights in the immediate area of the Quebrada Blanca deposit pursuant to various mining concessions and other rights.
-There are currently 119,587 hectares of mining rights incorporating exploitation and exploration mining concessions held in the name of QBSA.
+There are currently approximately 136,800 hectares of mining rights incorporating exploitation and exploration mining concessions held in the name of QBSA.
 The exploitation mining concessions have no expiry date.
-In addition, QBSA holds surface rights covering the mine site and other areas aggregating approximately 3,150 hectares as well as certain other exploration rights in the surrounding area and certain water rights.
+In addition, QBSA holds surface rights covering the mine site and other areas aggregating approximately 34,800 hectares as well as certain other exploration rights in the surrounding area and certain water rights.